LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/chaos-comes-from-creators.md

 We say that humans are imperfect,

-I say that we are... shape shifters.
+I say that humans are shape shifters.

 &nbsp;